 Some insurance policies have a special deductible for losses caused by wind, hurricanes, or other types of storms.
 The insurer applies this deductible when one of those types of disasters causes the damage.
 If something else damages your home, then the "all peril" deductible would apply.

 Some policies also may have a special deductible that applies to a specific part of your home, like your roof.
-In these cases, the deductible could be either a flat dollar amount or a percentage, and this information may be found on the declaration page of your policy.
+In these cases, the deductible could be either a flat dollar amount or a percentage.